 - 3. In addition, when there is greater than 50% survival of the test species in 100% waste, the percentage survival in 100% waste sample shall be statistically compared to the percentage survival in the test control sample, and the acute toxicity result shall also be reported as follows: - a.
-"Pass" when the percentage survival in 100% waste is not statistically different from the percentage survival in the test control sample. - b.
-"Fail" when the percentage survival in 100% waste is less than and statistically different from the percentage survival in the test control sample.
+"Pass" when the percentage survival in 100% waste is not statistically different (based on a 0.05 significance level) from the percentage survival in the test control sample. - b.
+"Fail" when the percentage survival in 100% waste is less than and statistically different (based on a 0.05 significance level) from the percentage survival in the test control sample.

-L. Chronic Toxicity.
+L.K.
+Chronic Toxicity.

 Chronic toxicity is used to measure the acceptability of waters for supporting a healthy marine biota until approved methods are developed to evaluate biological response.
-Compliance with the Chronic Toxicity performance goal established in Section IV.B.2 of this Order for Outfall 001 shall be determined using critical life stage toxicity tests in accordance with procedures prescribed by the Ocean Plan (2001) and restated in MRP R9-2006-002.
+Compliance with the Chronic Toxicity performance goal effluent limitation established in Section IV.B.2 of this Order for Outfall 001 shall be determined using critical life stage toxicity tests in accordance with procedures prescribed by the Ocean Plan (2001) and restated in MRP R9-2006-002.
 Chronic Toxicity (TUc) shall be expressed as Toxic Units Chronic (TUc), where: